aquasecurity/trivy/README.md

 `Trivy` automatically detects the following files in the container and scans vulnerabilities in the application dependencies.

+- Ruby
   - Gemfile.lock
+- Python
   - Pipfile.lock
   - poetry.lock
+- PHP
   - composer.lock
+- Node.js
   - package-lock.json
   - yarn.lock
+- Rust
   - Cargo.lock

 The path of these files does not matter.